umbax/HyGP_3_0/README.md

 - variance and average of target function, computed from provided data
 - max and min value of provided data

-The parameter BOUNDED in input file allows the used to evolve bounded models (BOUNDED= 1), for extrapolation purposes.
+The parameter BOUNDED in input file forces HyGP to evolve bounded models (BOUNDED= 1), for extrapolation purposes.

 Maximal depth restriction implemented to avoid generation of trees of excessive depth.